Dhiraj4-alt/vsd_RISC_V_week2/README.md

 2. **Apple M-series:** The powerful SoCs found in modern MacBooks and iPads, like the M1 or M2.

 3. **Qualcomm Snapdragon:** A prevalent SoC in many Android phones and other devices, making it a common name for many consumers.
-Yes They are in your gaming phones
+Yes They are in your gaming phones.

 4. **Samsung Exynos:** Samsung's proprietary SoC, found in some of their Galaxy phones and other devices.